-Items Recommended, but not Required for Submission to Lions Club International
+Items Recommended, but do not need to be submitted to Lions International

 1. Detailed Plan for Serving the District's Needs

 To truly have a successful plan takes much more than the documents that are required by Board Policy.
 Using the planning forms completed during the analysis, write a comprehensive plan that outlines the goals of the district, corresponding actions required to accomplish each goal and the people and resources to accomplish these goals.
 Include a specific timeline for completing each action.
 This will allow you to track your progress and make adjustments as necessary.